yWorks/yfiles-for-javafx-demos/demos/src/input/reshapehandleprovider/README.md

 # Reshape Handle Provider
- Demo code that shows how to customize the resize behavior of INodes by implementing a custom `IReshapeHandleProvider` .
+ Customize the reshape behavior of nodes by using customized `IReshapeHandleProvider` .